surf-visualization/paraview-course/docs/scripting.md

 The easiest way to get started with Python scripting from the ParaView GUI is to use the Trace feature:

-* `Tools > Start Trace`, adjust options in the Trace Options dialog as needed, press OK.
+* `Tools > Start Trace`, adjust options in the Trace Options dialog as needed (usually the defaults are fine), press OK.
 * Perform actions within the GUI (for example, load a data file, add a Contour filter, press Apply)
 * `Tools > Stop Trace`